ztenretep/tezos_tools/README.md

 <p align="justify">Delegation of an account to a baker is somehow dangerous.
 A delegation to yourself is registering yourself as baker.
 The problem doing this is that this account cannot be unregistered.</p>

 <p align="justify">I also learned, that funds of an account can be removed in principle down to 0,000001 ꜩ.
-It seems that a minimum amount of 0.275 ꜩ is needed for delegation not for the account itself.</p>
+The minimum amount of 0.275 ꜩ is needed for delegation not for the account itself.</p>

 ## Open Issues